WhyImHere18/Skill_Factory_Homework_Module_5/readme.md

-this is readme file
+comment is removed from file VendindMachine.h

-this is my first change